a-certain-dude/a-certain-dude/README.md

 ## 🧠 Summary

-I’m a high-average developer focused on building real-world mobile and web apps using Kotlin,Jetpack Compose and XML.
+I’m stil Junior developer transitoining from the learning stage to focus on building real-world mobile and web apps using Kotlin,Jetpack Compose and XML.

 ---